 Here's a sequence diagram of the interactions between the services for this Process Batch workflow.

 This 2016 version didn't last long though.
 The biggest problem was that since actions were performed in an impromptu manner, we had no observability when things weren't working for any reason.
-I had to match our HTTP logs with database records to diagnose any issue.
+To diagnose which branch of logic a workflow took, I had to match our logs with database records to step through logical forks one by one.
 It was a slow and tedious chore.
 We had many basic reliability issues in our early days.
 I still recall having to debug a production problem after a few drinks around Christmas time while my CEO and one of our clients was waiting on the line -- a stressful experience that I gave a talk on last year.

 Materialize batches for observability

 Naturally, the improvement needed was to materialize all the impromptu events as database records ahead of time and determine everything beforehand.
 It meant, for example, that instead of doing a query of the system at each time interval, working out what needs to be done and processing the batch on the spot, we do all that at the beginning of a campaign once and for all.
+What this translates to in terms of easier diagnostic is that we can query our database for what decision was made at any point of interest in a workflow.
 It's a deterministic system that goes straight for the win.